xmavv/xmavv/README.md

 ## Mateusz Oleksy

-👨‍💻 web developer
+👨‍💻 Nokia web developer

-😇 4th year student of Computer Engineering at University of Science and Technology in Wroclaw (masters degree)
+😇 5th year student of Computer Engineering at University of Science and Technology in Wroclaw (masters degree)

 🙋‍♂️ check more and contact me at [mateuszoleksy.netlify.app](https://mateuszoleksy.netlify.app/)